Kerstin M. Miller

 Kerstin has represented clients before the Equal Employment Opportunity Commission; the National Labor Relations Board; the U.S. Department of Labor; the Maryland Department of Labor, Licensing and Regulation; and numerous other governmental agencies.
 Her employment and ERISA litigation experience includes representation of clients in numerous federal and state courts across the country.

-Kerstin serves on the Board of the Chesapeake Human Resources Association (CHRA), a local chapter of the Society for Human Resource Management (SHRM).
+Kerstin has served on the Board of the Chesapeake Human Resources Association (CHRA), a local chapter of the Society for Human Resource Management (SHRM), and is a long-time member of CHRA’s Fall Conference Committee.
 She frequently lectures on a variety of employment-related topics for organizations such as the National Business Institute and Sterling Education Services.

 Kerstin has provided pro bono legal services to residents of Helping Up Mission, a comprehensive treatment program for men fighting addiction and homelessness in Baltimore City.